 Is your home a*

-If you rent, do you have permission from your landlord/manager to own a pet?
+If you rent, do you have permission from your landlord/manager to have a pet?

 Required: Name and phone of landlord:

 If yes, what type and how high?

 Why do you wish to adopt this pet?
 Check all that apply:

 Who will be primarily responsible for the care of the pet?*

 Most of the animals that we have for adoption have been rescued from difficult situations, sometimes horrible circumstances, how do you feel about this?*

 Often they require several days (10 - 14 days) to acclimate themselves to their new surroundings and routine.
 Can you allow the animal time to “fit in” to your lifestyle?*